 You can also use the remote control's Auto button to automatically reset the projector's Tracking, Sync, and Position settings.
-See page 75 for details.
+See page 89 for details.

-You can adjust the Progressive setting for signals from component video only when 480i/576i/1080i signals are being input.
+You can adjust the Progressive setting for signals from the HDMI input port (excluding digital RGB) or component video only when 480i/576i/1080i signals are being input.